linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 {{</ output >}}

 ### Log into Each Worker Node and Run the `ansibleMN_setup.sh` Script.
-From the local computer, open 4 terminal sessions and within each session, ssh into each managed node (vm2 - vm5).
+From the local computer, open four terminal sessions, and within each session, ssh into each managed node (vm2 - vm5).
 Once logged in, execute the managed node setup script.

     ./ansibleMN_setup.sh